 Long-term Debt.
-At the end of this year, the District had \$17,868,242 in bonds outstanding versus \$20,227,101 last year - a decrease of 11.7%.
-This decrease was partially attributable to scheduled payments for debts issued in prior years, as well as the refunding of the 2005 and 2006 general obligation refunding bonds.
+At the end of this year, the District had \$16,294,523 in bonds outstanding versus \$17,868,242 last year - a decrease of 8.8%.
+This decrease was partially attributable to scheduled payments for debts issued in prior years.
 The District's general obligation bond rating by Standard and Poor's remains at A+.
 The state limits the amount of general obligation debt that schools can issue to 15 percent of the assessed value of all taxable property within the District's boundaries.
-The District's outstanding general obligation debt of \$17.9 million is significantly below this limit, which is currently \$86.7 million.
+The District's outstanding general obligation debt of \$16.3 million is significantly below this limit.